World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: Introduction

+Large-scale pre-training has been established as a cornerstone for achieving generalization in Large Language Models~\cite{brown2020language, chowdhery2023palm, achiam2023gpt, touvron2023llama,yang2025qwen3}, Vision-Language Models~\cite{radford2021learning,li2022blip,alayrac2022flamingo,li2023blip,li2024llava} and Vision-Language-Action (VLA) Models~\cite{brohan2022rt,zitkovich2023rt,kim2024openvla,black2410pi0,wen2024diffusion,zhou2025vision}.
+However, datasets for dexterous hand manipulation remain far smaller and less diverse than language datasets, limiting progress in learning robust manipulation.
 To address the problem of data scarcity, human-centric data collection and learning have attracted growing interest~\cite{hsieh2025dexman,zhu2025learning,routray2025vipra,zhu2025let,kareer2025egomimic}.
 Some approaches~\cite{chao2021dexycb,kwon2021h2o,banerjee2025hot3d} capture human hand data during object manipulation using devices such as VR systems and smart glasses, while others~\cite{grauman2022ego4d,xu2021videoclip,wang2021actionclip,he2024egovm} leverage foundation models to extract human actions from unlabeled videos of human manipulation available on the internet.

 Despite these advances, current human manipulation datasets still face three major limitations, as shown in Table~\ref{tab:dataset_comparison} that hinder their usefulness for dexterous manipulation research: (1) \textbf{Limited Scenario Diversity}: Many datasets are collected in constrained laboratory environments, lacking the diversity and complexity of real-world settings.
-(2) \textbf{Inadequate Alignment}: Existing collections often lack one or more key modalities, such as the absence of fine-grained language instructions, precise 3D hand poses, or object poses, resulting in misalignment across vision, language, and action.
+(2) \textbf{Inadequate Alignment}: Existing collections often lack one or more key modalities, such as the absence of fine-grained language instructions, precise 3D action, or object poses, resulting in misalignment across vision, language, and action.
 (3) \textbf{Insufficient Benchmarking}: Most datasets do not support comprehensive evaluation benchmarks that span the entire pipeline of dexterous manipulation, including scene perception, task planning, and action.